cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/slametrics/SlaContract.rst

 .. java:constructor:: public SlaContract()
    :outertype: SlaContract

    Default constructor used to create a \ :java:ref:`SlaContract`\  instance.
 If you want to get a contract from a JSON file, you shouldn't call the constructor directly.
-Instead, use some methods such as the \ :java:ref:`getInstance(String)`\ .
+Instead, use some methods of the class methods.

+   This constructor is just provided to enable the \ :java:ref:`Gson`\  object to use reflection to instantiate a SlaContract.

+   **See also:** :java:ref:`.getInstance(String)`, :java:ref:`.getInstance(InputStream)`

 Methods
 -------